mwdhont/SimCLRv1-keras-tensorflow/README.md

   * Reduced color_jitter strength from 1.0 to 0.5
   * Swish activation instead of relu in projection head
   * As only 1 device is used, no global batch normalization
-  * Adam optimizer instead of Lars, no warmup nor cosine decay on learning rate
+  * Adam optimizer instead of Lars, no warmup nor cosine decay on learning rate, reduction on plateau instead.

 # Experiments